yodle/new-relic-synthetics-manager/README.md

 ### Create a new synthetic

 ```
-synthmanager create --name <synthetic_name> --file <filename>
+synthmanager create
 ```

 Create a synthetic in New Relic and a file to contain the synthetic code.
+Possible options:

 * --name <synthetic_name> - Name of synthetic.
 This is the name used in New Relic as well as how it should be refered to by other commands
-* --file <filename> - Filename where the synthethics code should go.
+* --filename <filename> - Filename where the synthethics code should go.
 This file will be created under the 'synthetics' directory.
-The file should not already exist.
+The file should not already exist (required for SCRIPT_BROWSER and SCRIPT_API synthetics).
 * --frequency <frequency> - Frequency to run the synthetic in minutes.
 This should be an integer.
 Possible values are:  1, 5, 10, 15, 30, 60, 360, 720, or 1440.
 The default is 10.
 * --locations <location> - Locations to run the synthetic.
 This can be specified multiple times to specify multiple locations.
+* --type <type> - Type of synthetic to create.
+Possible values are: SIMPLE, BROWSER, SCRIPT_BROWSER, SCRIPT_API.
+* --uri <uri> - URI that synthetic should check (required for SIMPLE and BROWSER synthetics).

 ### Update New Relic with synthetics code

 ```
-synthmanager update --name <synthetic_name>
+synthmanager update
 ```

 Update New Relic with the latest synthetic code for the specified synthetic.

 * --name <synthetic_name> - name of synthetic to update.
 This should be the name used when the synthetic was created.
+* --filename <synthetic_filename> - filename of synthetic to update.

 ### Import a synthetic from New Relic